rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

- and if the network is truly decentralized, such that no system of authority can control or kill it, then yes, logically, Bitcoin would
- *fix* many of the problems
- of fiat money.
+ and if the network is truly decentralized, such that no system of authority can control or kill it, then yes, logically, Bitcoin could fix many of the problems of fiat money.

 But like I said, that all seems to be too good true.